MithrilMan/AIdentities/src/AIdentities.Shared/Features/CognitiveEngine/readme.md

 Also we aren't limiting the AIdentity to a single task: any action executed is independent from any other action the same AIdentity may be executing at the same time.

 To hold the state of an executing task, a CognitiveContext is used.
-That's the place where temporary data created by each AIdentity skill are held and any skill can modify the context in any of its part: there is no concept of owner linked to a stored state object, to keep things simpler and allow multiple actions to share state objects, but still isolated in a specific AIdentity.
+That's the place where temporary data created by each AIdentity skill are held and any skill can modify the context in any of its part: each state variable within the CognitiveContext isn't owned by a specific skill but can instead be modified by anyone that has access to the specific CognitiveContext.
+If you think like a human does, every action the human does share the state with any other action he's doing, it's kind of his volatile memory.

 ## AIdentity into a mission